Providing top-notch service to military house hunters doesn’t stop with neighborhood recommendations and home tours.

 Spouses of service members killed in the line of duty or who died from a service-connected disability may also qualify.
 Advise your buyers that this determination can only be made by the VA.

 Military members need to prove to a lender that the service requirement has been met.
 That’s where the Certificate of Eligibility (COE) comes into play.
-The COE officially states that the applicant has satisfied the service requirement is eligible to start the VA loan process.
+The COE officially states the applicant that has satisfied the service requirement is eligible to start the VA loan process.

-Advise your buyers that the quickest way to obtain a COE is through a VA-approved lender.
+But the quickest way to obtain a COE is through a VA-approved lender.
 Lenders can access the VA’s online system to verify a buyer’s entitlement in a matter of minutes.
 Potential borrowers can also request a COE through the mail or via the VA’s website.

-Previous use of a VA loan does not nullify future VA loan benefits.
 Repeat borrowers are certainly able to re-use their VA loan benefits, provided that all previous VA loans have been paid in full and the previously-financed properties have been sold.